IndomieGorengSatu/Mie/README.md

-## I tried to write a chemistry joke, but could never get a reaction.
+## If a child refuses to sleep during nap time, are they guilty of resisting a rest?